iweld/SQL_Coding_Challenge/README.md

-## Shaker's SQL Code Challenge
+## Basic/Intermediate SQL Code Challenge

 **Author**: Jaime M. Shaker <br />
 **Email**: jaime.m.shaker@gmail.com <br />
 **Website**: https://www.shaker.dev <br />
 **LinkedIn**: https://www.linkedin.com/in/jaime-shaker/  <br />

-This project is an opportunity to practice your SQL skills and prepare for the role of a Data Analyst.
+This project is an opportunity to practice your SQL skills.
 This project was inspired by the [Braintree Analytics Code Challenge](https://github.com/AlexanderConnelly/BrainTree_SQL_Coding_Challenge_Data_Analyst) and was created to strengthen/sharpen your SQL knowledge.

 :exclamation: If you find this repository helpful, please consider giving it a :star:.
 Thanks! :exclamation: